wojciech-kulik/FlashSpace/README.md

 also assigned to a specific display.
 When you switch to a workspace, the assigned apps are automatically presented and all other apps from the assigned display are hidden.

-The app allows switching workspaces on each display independently.
+The app allows workspaces to be switched independently on each display.

 ## 💬 How to use